Adata XPG SX8200 Pro (512GB)

 SYSmark 2014 SE

 Like PCMark, SYSmark uses real applications to measure system performance.
 SYSmark takes things much further, however.
 It utilizes fourteen different applications to run real workloads with real data sets to measure how overall system performance impacts the user experience.
-BAPCo's SYSmark 2014 SE installs a full suite of applications for its tests, which includes Microsoft Office, Google Chrome, Corel WinZip, several Adobe software applications, and GIMP.
+BAPCo's SYSmark 2014 SE installs a full suite of applications for its tests, which include Microsoft Office, Google Chrome, Corel WinZip, several Adobe software applications, and GIMP.
 That also makes it a great test to measure the amount of time it takes to install widely-used programs after you install a fresh operating system.

 ATTO is a simple and free application that SSD vendors commonly use to assign sequential performance specifications to their products.
 It also gives us insight into how the device handles different file sizes.